stratumn/go-indigonode/doc/extend.md

 and run `stratumn-node up` without errors.

 If your service has configuration options, you should add a migration to add them to the config file.
-The migrations for the core Indigo Node modules are in `core/migrate.go`.
+The migrations for the core Stratumn Node modules are in `core/migrate.go`.
 You can append one for your service:

 ```go